ART SANCTUARY HEADQUARTERS

 Addie Whitehead Dickerson was a realtor and the city’s first black female Notary Public.
 And Addie was active: co-organizer of the city’s YWCA chair of the National Council of Church Women, representative to the 1924 Prague, Czechoslovakia, meeting of the Women’s International League for Peace and Freedom; chair of the Foreign Relations Committee of the International Council of Women of the Darker Races; board member of what was then Bethune-Cookman College (now University).

 Interested in renting this newly renovated, historic space for your event?
 Click here.

-THE CHURCH OF THE ADVOCATE: The Main Stage Venue
+THE CHURCH OF THE ADVOCATE: Our first home

 Art Sanctuary has been made possible because the Church of the Advocate’s generous sharing of its building, a six-story French Gothic Cathedral hung with spectacular murals of black history and struggle by Walter Edmonds and Richard Watson.
 Our first logo, in fact, was taken from Walter Edmonds’ mural depiction of Frederick Douglass and reproduced with his generous permission.

 Designed in the 1890s by Charles M. Burns as a memorial to Philadelphia merchant George W. South, the National Historic Landmark Building also features a stunning rose window and some of the best stone carvings on the U.S. East Coast.

 In 1968, under the rector Fr.
 Paul Washington, the Advocate hosted the city’s Black Power Conference; in 1974, the first female priests in the Episcopal Church were ordained there.
 It gave birth to the Advocate Community Development Corporation, which built or renovated more than 200 units of neighborhood housing.

 Today, the Advocate is a small, but active, congregation that houses a soup kitchen, food cupboard, and summer camp.